AlbertoGonzalezDelgado/CHIPsequeando/README.md

 * *Control_1: /home/user/experiment/samples//control/control_1.fq.gz*
 * *Control_1: /home/user/experiment/samples//control/control_2.fq.gz*

-There is given a param_input example that could be helpful [param__example_input](param_input/param_example_file_prr5.txt).
+There is given a param input file example that could be helpful [param__example_input](param_input/param_example_file_prr5.txt).

+The following zip contain some files that can be used as input files to check CHIPsequeando:[param_test_input.zip](input_files.zip/).

 **Warning!** It is neccesary to write a space bar after each ":"